What are Molds?

 Are Some Molds More Hazardous Than Others?

 At present, there is no environmental test to determine whether Stachybotrys growth found in buildings is producing toxins.
-There is also no blood or urine test that can establish if an individual has been exposed to Stachybotrys chartarum spores or its toxins.
+No blood or urine test can establish if an individual has been exposed to Stachybotrys chartarum spores or its toxins.

 Who Is At Greater Risk When Exposed To Mold?